states session information

 Special Elections

-The following seats are scheduled to be filled by special election on February 25: Connecticut House District 40 and Senate District 21 and Maine House District 24.
+The following seats are expected to be filled by special election on March 25: Mississippi House districts 23 and 82, Pennsylvania House District 35 and Senate District 36 and South Carolina House District 113.